streamlit/docs/content/api/data.md

 ---
-title: Display data
+title: Data display elements
-category: Reference Guides / API Reference
+slug: /reference-guides/api-reference/data
 ---

-# Display data
+# Data display elements

 When you're working with data, it is extremely valuable to visualize that data quickly, interactively, and from multiple different angles.
 That's what